What Is Fort Macon Known For? Reasons to Visit in 2023

 How Many People Visit Fort Macon?

-Fort Macon is one of North Carolina’s most visited state parks, welcoming more than 1 million visitors each year.
+Fort Macon State Park is one of North Carolina’s smallest parks, but welcomes more than 1 million visitors each year.

 If exploring the fort is not to your liking, check out the park’s hiking trails.